omallsiecat/preview/README.md

 ```

 ## Errors
-Errors will return a 400 status code and a `message` paramter describing the issue.
+Errors will return a 400 status code and a `message` parameter describing the issue.